"Plans are of little importance, but planning is essential." - Winston Churchill

 - What is my shelter plan?
 Where will we go in the event we have to evacuate?
 What if we have to stay home?

 - What is my evacuation end point and route?
-Do you know how to get there if the main roads are closed?
+How do I get there if the main roads are closed?

-- How will I get in contact with my family if cell towers are overwhelmed?
+- How will I contact my family if cell towers are overwhelmed?
 What is my family communication plan?

-In addition to these questions, take into account needs specific to your household, such as;
+In addition to these questions, think about needs specific to your household, such as:

 - Different ages of the members within your household

 - Disabilities or access and functional needs (including devices and equipment)

 - Languages spoken